Temporary Crowns and Bridges

 If your bite feels high after treatment or pain persists, please contact the office.

-Dr. Markiewicz has restored your tooth using a tooth-colored filling.
+At Markiewicz Dental of Mundelein, we make every effort to make your dental treatment as comfortable as possible.
+Your tooth has been restored using a tooth-colored filling.
 The resin or plastic used in the filling consists of small particles of glass-like material which makes the restoration durable.
 With proper care, your restoration can last for several years.

 You should avoid chewing foods that are very hard, such as ice or hard candy, because the resin material could break.
 Composite fillings typically set right away, so there is no need to wait to eat.
 However, be mindful that your mouth will feel numb until the anesthetic wears off.
 Be careful not to chew or bite on your lip, cheek, or tongue, as this can injure the tissue.